Health Encyclopedia

 Prevention

-• Most dystonic reactions are caused by a class of medicines called phenothiazines.
-Some antinausea medicines and some tranquilizers are in this class.
-If you have reacted to one medicine in this class, any medicine in this class will likely cause the same reaction.
-Other medicines that may cause this reaction include metoclopramide, antipsychotics, and some anesthetics.
+• Most dystonic medicine reactions are caused by antipsychotics, antinausea and antidepressant drugs.
+If you have reacted to one medicine in this class, any medicine in this class may cause the same reaction.
 Some illegal drugs can also cause this reaction.

 • Unless advised by your healthcare provider, don't take the medicine that caused the reaction ever again.
 It may cause the same reaction in the future.
 In some cases, this medicine may be needed to treat your condition.
-There may be no substitute.
-Then, you can take each dose along with the medicine to treat the reaction.
+Then, you can take each dose along with the medicine to treat the reaction until a new medication is started.

 • Don't take any new medicines without letting your provider know.
 This includes over-the-counter medicines.